 Las Vegas monsoon season normally starts in mid-June and lasts through September.
 In addition to the extreme heat and dryness Nevada is known for, this time of the year is often marked by heavy thunderstorms.
-In the wake for these mini-monsoons, flash flooding commonly occurs, roads are covered with foliage and debris, and streets are rendered slick from rain coupled with automotive discharge.
+In the wake of these mini-monsoons, flash flooding commonly occurs, roads are covered with foliage and debris, and streets are rendered slick from rain coupled with automotive discharge.

 As you can imagine, Las Vegas monsoon season creates conditions where car accidents are more common.
 Fortunately, there are many things you can do to keep your passengers and yourself safe during a monsoon.
 Here are Lerner and Rowe’s safety tips for the Las Vegas monsoon season.